vsbuffalo/vincebuffalo-website/_posts/2012-02-20-another-post.md

   <http://gva.noekeon.org/blahtexml> and on a Mac, use `make
   blahtex-mac` and put this binary in `/usr/local/bin/` or some other place in your `$PATH`.

+## Pygments and Blueprint CSS

+Blueprint CSS has a class `highlight` in `screen.css` that clashes with Pygment (giving code a hideous yellow background).
+I just renamed the class `highlight-alt` in `screen.css` and everything looks great now.

+## Build errors with Github

+Github's Jekyll engine apparently runs with `jekyll --pygments --safe` which disables plugins.
+LaTeX to PNG rendering is built into Maruku, not a plugin, yet builds still fail on Github (even though they are fine with these options locally).
+I also host this site at
+<http://vincebuffalo.org>, so there's not a huge problem here.